telerik/blazor-docs/knowledge-base/grid-doubleclick-starts-editing.md

         public string Name { get; set; }
         public string Team { get; set; }

-        public override bool Equals(object obj)
+        // The new object we create for the state must be able to match an object from the current data public override bool Equals(object obj)
         {
             if (obj is SampleData)